 The free to use Plum App is good because it automatically skims away savings from your accounts.
 You can also set round-ups, so it rounds up spending on your bank account and saves it away.

-Another good one is the Chip savings app (review) which helps you set savings goals and then transfers small amounts from your bank account based on your spending and bank balance.
+Another good one is the Chip App (review) which helps you set savings goals and then transfers small amounts from your bank account based on your spending and bank balance.
 Some Chip Accounts offer a Pay Day Put Away feature where you set up a specific amount to be saved on pay day.

 How to Increase How Much You Can Pay Yourself First?